 Addressees of ECB draft decisions that would adversely affect their rights are granted the opportunity to comment before decisions are adopted.
-The right to be heard is a fundamental procedural right in the supervisory process.
+The right to be the languages to be used by the European Economic Community heard is a fundamental procedural right in the supervisory process.
 Besides enabling the addressee to react to the ECB's factual and legal analysis, this right ensures that the ECB's decision-making is based on a complete set of information.
 If the addressee submits comments within the hearing period, the draft supervisory decision is resubmitted to the Supervisory Board for approval.